writethedocs/www/docs/conf/australia/2018/news/au-2018-call-for-volunteers.rst

 If you're interested, please complete the `volunteer form  <https://goo.gl/forms/W6dmJFl2IJ4PEeYF2>`_.
 We will be accepting volunteer applications until 3 - 4 weeks before the conference, if there are still open roles by then.
 You can expect to hear back from us from September 1st onward.

 We only have a few openings for volunteers, and we will prioritize those who will be attending for the first time, also those who might not be able to attend otherwise.
-Unfortunately we cannot help with travel costs for volunteers, so please make sure that you are able to travel to the conference before you write to us.
+Unfortunately we cannot help with travel costs for volunteers, so please make sure that you are able to travel to the conference before applying for a role.